 - a.
 An investigation is an administrative process by which the dean of students gathers information related to the allegation of a violation of a Regents' Rule, University regulation, administrative rule, city ordinance, or state or federal law.
-The investigation may include but is not limited to, summoning authorized representatives and members of the accused registered student organization; requesting documents from the registered student organization; reviewing organizational records; reviewing information received by off-campus persons or organizations, including law enforcement; reviewing information received by an academic or administrative unit; and calling witnesses. - b.
-Searches of organization-occupied or organization-controlled premises or of an organization's possessions will be conducted only as authorized by law. - c.
-Registered student organizations that fail to respond to meeting requests from the dean of students may be subject to interim disciplinary action as described in subsection 6-501(e); interim disciplinary action includes but is not limited to restrictions of privileges. - d.
+The investigation may include but is not limited to, summoning authorized representatives and members of the accused registered student or sponsored student organization; requesting documents from the registered student or sponsored student organization; reviewing organizational records; reviewing information received by off-campus persons or organizations, including law enforcement; reviewing information received by an academic or administrative unit; and calling witnesses. - b.
+Searches of organization-occupied or organization-controlled premises or of an organization's possessions will be conducted only as authorized by law - c.
+Registered student organizations and sponsored student organizations that fail to respond to meeting requests from the dean of students may be subject to interim disciplinary action as described in subsection 6-501(e); interim disciplinary action includes but is not limited to restrictions of privileges. - d.
 If the dean of students calls a meeting with a student during an investigation, the student may be accompanied by an adviser.
 The student must give the dean of students twenty-four hours' notice that the adviser will attend the meeting.